 Reducing social security deeming rates

-For the purposes of income testing for various Government support payments, as of 1 May 2020, the upper deeming rate for financial assets held by the taxpayer will be lowered to 2.00%, reflecting the lowering of interest rates.
+For the purposes of income testing for various Government support payment, as of 1 May 2020, the upper deeming rate for financial assets held by the taxpayer will be lowered to 2.00%, reflecting the lowering of interest rates.

 Early access to superannuation